gravitational/careers/challenges/cloud/sre.md

 # Tools

-This task should be implemented in Go and should work on a 64-bit Linux or MacOS machine.
+This task should be implemented in Go and should work on a x86 64-bit Linux or MacOS machine.

 It's safe to assume a working Docker environment will be available locally as well.

-Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure your Makefile is handles these dependencies.
+Additional external dependencies are acceptable such as Terraform and minikube/k3d, but please ensure your Makefile has targets to install these dependencies.

 # Timing

 You can split coding over a couple of weekdays or weekends and find time to ask questions and receive feedback.

-Once you join the Slack channel, you have between 1 to 2 weeks complete the challenge depending on the challenge you choose.
+Once you join the Slack channel, you have up to 2 weeks to complete the challenge.

 Within this time frame, we don't give higher scores to challenges submitted more quickly.
 We only evaluate the quality of the submission.